pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 For more details on all the supported inputs, please refer to the [API reference documentation]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/release/#inputs" >}}).

 Unlike `Chart` resource types, `Release` doesn't include references to the underlying Kubernetes resources created during the installation.
-As a result, just the `Release` resource is encoded in Pulumi state by default.
+As a result, only the `Release` resource is stored in Pulumi state by default.
 The `Release` resource type includes the [`ReleaseStatus`]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/release/#releasestatus" >}}) as an output type.
-The `namespace`, `name` and other fields in `ReleaseStatus` can be used to invoke `get` calls on relevant resource types to read installed resources into Pulumi state.
-See the example used in the next section for an instance of this.
+The following example shows how to retrieve resources managed by a Release.

 #### Installing a Helm Release